 Landon Mackenzie is a senior Canadian artist who has exhibited nationally as well as in Europe, Asia and the United States.
-She is widely admired for her large-format paintings that are layered over time with symbolic gestures referencing her research and personal experiences with geography, history, anatomy and geometry.
+She is widely admired for her large-format paintings that are layered over time, referencing her research and personal experiences with geography, history and geometry.
 Her intuitive use of colour, mark-making and process are defining characteristics of her practice.

 Works on paper are an integral part of Mackenzie’s oeuvre.
 A more transportable medium, paper allows her to paint in different parts of the world and new contexts are the inspiration behind much of her work.
-She has completed several residencies, both self-initiated and appointed, including in China, Germany and France and has a studio on Prince Edward Island where she spends each summer.
+Though based in Vancouver, Canada, she has completed several residencies, both self-initiated and appointed, including in China, Germany, Spain and France.
+Mackenzie also designed a studio on Prince Edward Island where she paints each summer.

 Landon Mackenzie was born in 1954 and grew up in Toronto.
-She received her BFA from NSCAD University and her MFA from Concordia University.
-Mackenzie is based in Vancouver, B.C. and was a professor at Emily Carr University for over thirty years.
-Her work is included in museum collections across the country including the National Gallery of Canada, Ottawa; the Art Gallery of Ontario, Toronto; the Art Gallery of Nova Scotia, Halifax; the Musee d’art contemporain de Montreal; the Vancouver Art Gallery and the Audain Museum, Whistler, B.C..
-Recent museum exhibitions include Landon Mackenzie: Parallel Journey (Kelowna Art Gallery, touring 2015-2017); Emily Carr and Landon Mackenzie: Wood Chopper and the Monkey at the Vancouver Art Gallery (2015) and Landon Mackenzie: Nervous Centre at the Esker Foundation (2012).
-Mackenzie was a recipient of the 2017 Governor General’s Award for excellence in the field of Visual Arts.
+She received her BFA from NSCAD in Halifax and her MFA from Concordia University in Montreal.
+Mackenzie moved to Vancouver in 1986 for a position at Emily Carr University of Art and Design, and remains a Professor Emerita since leaving teaching.
+Her work is included in museum collections across the country including the National Gallery of Canada; the Art Gallery of Ontario; the Art Gallery of Nova Scotia; the Musee d’art contemporain de Montreal; Confederation Centre for the Arts; the Vancouver Art Gallery and the Audain Art Museum of Whistler.
+Recent museum exhibitions include Landon Mackenzie: Parallel Journey (Kelowna Art Gallery, touring 2015-2017); Emily Carr and Landon Mackenzie: Wood Chopper and the Monkey at the Vancouver Art Gallery (2015); Landon Mackenzie: Nervous Centre at the Esker Foundation (2012) and Landon Mackenzie: Recollects at the West Vancouver Art Museum (2019).
+Mackenzie has received many awards and was a recipient of the 2017 Governor General’s Award in Visual and Media Arts.